Steady-state errors

 Exercise 1 Find the steady-state error of the open loop system with TF \[ T(s) = \frac{2s + 10}{s^2 + 3s + 15}. \] to a step input.

-We first check if the open loop system is stable.
+We first check if the system has no poles in the ORHP.
 From Routh Hurwitz criteria we have

 Since all entries in the first column are positive, the system is stable.
 Therefore, we have \[ e(∞) = \lim_{s \to 0} s R(s) (1 - T(s)) = 1 - T(0) = \frac{5}{15} = 0.333 \]